Tai Kato: Style and influences

 Schilling wrote that Kato often employed low camera angles due to being an admirer of Yasujirō Ozu.
+Kato would have holes digged into the ground in order to get the low camera placement.
 Contrary to standard practice of the time, Kato used tight shots and quick cuts in his action scenes.
 Although this reduces the attacking actor to a "swirling mass", Schilling said it brings the viewer into the heart of the action.
 Kevin Thomas of Los Angeles Times noted that Kato has been compared with Budd Boetticher and Samuel Fuller.
 Paul Schrader compared Kato's Theater of Life: Youth, Lust and Spirit (1972) to Sergio Leone's best work.